 Myasthenia gravis (sometimes abbreviated MG; from the Greek myastheneia, lit. 'muscle disease', and Latin gravis, 'serious') is a neuromuscular disease leading to fluctuating muscle weakness and fatiguability.
-At about 14 cases per 100,000 (in the U.S.), it is one of the autoimmune disorders. lesser known Weakness is typically caused by circulating antibodies that block acetylcholine receptors at the post-synaptic neuromuscular junction, inhibiting the stimulative effect of the neurotransmitter acetylcholine.
+At about 14 cases per 100,000 (in the U.S.), it is one of the lesser known autoimmune disorders.
+Weakness is typically caused by circulating antibodies that block acetylcholine receptors at the post-synaptic neuromuscular junction, inhibiting the stimulative effect of the neurotransmitter acetylcholine.